ajosephides/i.i.a.s/README.md

 # It Is Always Soup

 ## Introduction
 The final team project for Makers Academy.
-A team of 3 were given just under 2 weeks to go from a vague brief to a full production application.
+A team of 3 were given just 8 days to go from a vague brief to a full production application.

 **Our brief** - an eco themed application. <br>
 **Our solution** - a tool to help a user find recipes from their kitchen contents.<br>